lawsumisu/ygo-refactor/designs/monsters/angels.md

 WATER
 Angel
 1500/2500
-At the end of the Battle Phase, you may change ~ to defense position.
+At the end of the Battle Phase, change ~ to defense position.

 Rescue Angel
 WIND